Dr. Elise G. Young Professor

 Topics in African History: Women Revisioning African History

 Contributions in her field include feminist historiography of modern nation state building and oral histories of Palestinian midwives and others in refugee camps in Jordan.
-Dr. Young developed a Contemplative Practice Model for teaching about the Middle East/Africa and has brought Contemplative practice in education into the teaching of the Middle East/Africa through her course: History as Performance Arts.
+Dr. Young developed a Contemplative Practice Model for teaching about the Middle East/Africa and has brought Contemplative Practice in Education into the teaching of the Middle East- please continue- through her courses; Introduction to the Middle East, Africa, Asia, History through the Arts, and others.

 Dr. Young is founder and director of The Global Women’s History Project (1999).
 In 2005/6 she created Africa Alive!
 African History through Film, Story, and Song, a collaboration between public and private education partnering with The Five Colleges, Inc. and Springfield College.
-For more detail on The Global Women’s History Project and Africa Alive, see History Department Spotlights.
+For more information on the Global Women's History and Africa Alive Internship program, google Global Women's History on the Westfield State University homepage.

 Dr. Young is author of Keepers of the History: Women and the Israeli Palestinian Conflict, Teachers College Press, 1992, an innovative feminist historiography of the war over Palestine and Gender and Nation Building in the Middle East: The Political Economy of Health from Mandate Palestine to Refugee Camps in Jordan (Tauris Press, 2012).